offalynne/Input/docs/5.0/Verbs-and-Bindings.md

 By default, `INPUT_VERB_COLLISION_GROUPS` is set to an empty struct meaning that all verbs may collide with all other verbs.

-Here is an example of binding groups for a top-down shooter with vehicle combat:
+Here is an example of collision groups for a top-down shooter with vehicle combat:

 ```gml
 INPUT_VERB_COLLISION_GROUPS = {